GOODNESS SAKE FOOD CO OP

 Produce Line

-Every Monday and Tuesday and again on Thursday and Friday H.O.M.E.’s iconic white van travels to local grocery stores and brings back rescued produce, bread, pastries and more.
+Every Monday and Tuesday and again on Thursday from 9 am to 3 pm and Friday 9 am to 11 am.
+H.O.M.E.’s iconic white van travels to local grocery stores and brings back rescued produce, bread, pastries and more.
 The rescued food is put out on the Market Stand porch for the community.
-You can access the Produce Line from 9 a.m. to 3 p.m.
-Please note that the Produce Line is currently located on the Craft Store porch while the Market Stand is under renovation.

 The Goodness Sake Food Co op